AmazingAng/WTF-Solidity/Languages/en/06_ArrayAndStruct_en/readme.md

     address[100] array3;
 ```

 - Dynamically-sized array（dynamic array）：Length of the array is not specified during declaration.
-It uses the format of `T[]`, where `T` is the element type. `bytes` is special case, it is a dynamic array, but you don't need to add `[]` to it.
+It uses the format of `T[]`, where `T` is the element type.

 ```solidity
     // variable-length array